(703) 774-9421

 Daily / Monthly Benefit

 The maximum your insurer pays per day or per month for in-home care.
 The amount and structure vary by policy.
+If your daily benefit goes unused on a given day, the balance often rolls into a monthly pool.

 Term 02